About Organ Donation and Allocation

 There are many advantages of living donor transplantation.

 The Center for Transplantation at UC San Diego Health System is a leader in living donor renal transplantation.
-We offer advanced minimally invasive surgery to living kidney donors, and perform more living donor organ transplantations than any center in the region.
+We offer advanced minimally invasive surgery to living kidney donors.
 We are also an OPTN/ UNOS-approved living donor transplant program for liver transplantation.

 For more information on living donation, visit the United Network for Organ Sharing website at Transplant Living.